8bitdev256/vb6/README.md

 # vb6
-Book registration system using SQL Server 2005
+Book registration system using VB6 and SQL Server 2005